ncharron99/ML-Project/README.md

 # 🐧 Penguin Species Classifier

-> A machine learning project to classify penguin species using physical and categorical traits from the Palmer Penguins dataset.
+> A machine learning class project to classify penguin species using physical and categorical traits from the Palmer Penguins dataset.

 ---